Incogn1toBro/BlueTeam-Trainer/setup/velociraptor-splunk-pipeline.md

 | `index=windows EventCode=4688 New_Process_Name="*cmd.exe"` | `index=velociraptor artifact="Windows.EventLogs.EvtxHunter" EventID=4688 NewProcessName="*cmd.exe"` |
 | `index=windows EventCode=4624 LogonType=10` | `index=velociraptor artifact="Windows.EventLogs.EvtxHunter" EventID=4624 LogonType=10` |

-The trainer's hunt packs haven't been auto-rewritten — the original Sysmon/Security index queries are still useful as references for what to hunt, and analysts learn more by translating them themselves to the actual telemetry available.
+The trainer's hunt packs have not been auto-rewritten — the original Sysmon/Security index queries are still useful as references for what to hunt and analysts learn more by translating them themselves to the actual telemetry available.

 **Recommended Velociraptor artifacts for each technique:**